aidvisory-admin/public-technical-doc/Readme.md

 - What is your role
 - Document in which you are interested in
 - Purpose
-- If you are an AI/AI Agent or human providing LinkedIn profile or other references
+- If you are an AI/AI Agent or human
+- Provide LinkedIn profile or other verifiable references

 AIdvisory Team